Fox News can't get its message straight on hydroxychloroquine - Local News 8

 The contradictory coverage from Fox was even highlighted by Trump on Monday night.
 The President retweeted a Twitter user who noted that Cavuto had warned against taking the drug, while hours later Ingraham had encouraged its use.

 Trump clearly sided with Ingraham, repeatedly attacking Cavuto on his Twitter feed.
-Trump retweeted a far-right voice calling him “foolish & gullible” and retweeted a far-right radio host calling him an “IDIOT.”
+Trump retweeted a Breitbart writer calling the Fox News host an “asshole,” retweeted a far-right voice calling him “foolish & gullible” and retweeted a far-right radio host calling him an “IDIOT.”

 Trump himself tweeted, “[Fox News] is no longer the same.
 We miss the great Roger Ailes.
 You have more anti-Trump people, by far, than ever before.
 Looking for a new outlet!”
 Of course, Fox News has over the years become more pro-Trump, not less supportive.